Categories

 That is hard to say.
 Any biographer likes to believe that whatever was discovered about his/her subject is both fascinating and essential.
 There were some details about his early life and his first missions to Tennessee that needed to be cut.

 I turned in to my editor a very lengthy manuscript.
 These details may have some relevance to future scholars, both of B. H. Roberts himself and his times.
-Ultimately the final draft of the manuscript, and my research papers will be held at Weber State University’s Special Collections department, and will be open for research.
+Ultimately, the final draft of the manuscript and my research papers will be held at Weber State University’s Special Collections department and will be open for research.

 If John Sillito could be there for one moment in B. H. Roberts’s life, what would it be?

 I had the opportunity to interview another Utah Governor, Herbert B. Maw, many years ago about the 1916 speech.
-Maw was a delegate at the convention and told me it was one of the most amazing speeches he ever heard, and that it clearly swayed the delegates to Bamberger.
+Maw was a delegate at the convention and told me it was one of the most amazing speeches he had ever heard, and that it clearly swayed the delegates to Bamberger.

-Indeed, either of these speeches would have to be considered as historic.
+Indeed, either of these speeches would have to be considered historic.
 Beyond that, they would have been examples of Roberts at his oratorical finest!

 At the same time, if I had the chance to ask Roberts one question, it would be: “When and where did you marry Margaret Curtis Shipp, and who performed the ceremony?”
 It would be fascinating to know for sure!